Accessing unlicensed drugs for brain tumours

 For people with a brain tumour in the UK, drugs are unlicensed in a variety of situations:

 Before they can be licensed and approved, the medicines are tested in people with the particular disease or condition, in a clinical trial.
-Generally these medicines, that aren’t yet approved, are only available to people who’re taking part in a clinical trial.
+These unlicensed medicines are usually only available to people who are taking part in a clinical trial.

-The main way of accessing unlicensed drugs is by taking part in a clinical trial.
+The main way of accessing unlicensed drugs for brain tumours is by taking part in a clinical trial.

 A clinical trial is a research study that involves patients in a new way of managing a condition.
-This often involves testing new drugs to find out if they’re better than the existing ones, or testing existing drugs in other illnesses that they’re not licensed for.
+This often involves testing new drugs to find out if they’re better than the existing ones.
+It can also include testing existing drugs in other illnesses that they’re not licensed for.

 It can take as long as 10-15 years for a promising drug to go through this process and become licensed.